The asymptotic dimension of the grand arc graph is infinite: Asymptotic dimension of

 Any compact subsurface can be enlarged to one that is fully separating: \textit{e.g.}\ we may glue $1$-handles between boundary components adjacent to the same complementary component and take the compact surface filled by the result.

-\begin{lemma} Suppose that $\Sigma \subset \Omega$ is a fully separating non-annular witness for $\mathcal{G}(\Omega)$ and $|\mathcal{S}(\Omega)| = m < \infty$.
+\begin{lemma} Suppose that $\Sigma \subset \Omega$ is a fully separating non-annular witness for $\mathcal{G}(\Omega)$ and $|\mathcal{S}(\Omega)| = m$.
 There exists a minimally $m$-partite relation $\Gamma$ on $\pi_0(\partial \Sigma)$ such that $\A(\Sigma,\Gamma)$ quasi-isometrically embeds into $\mathcal{G}(\Omega)$.
 In particular, $\Gamma$ is not bipartite if $|\mathcal{S}(\Omega)| > 2$. \end{lemma}

-\begin{proof} Since $\Sigma$ is a witness for $\G(\Omega)$, it must separate distinct equivalence classes of maximal ends.
-In particular, each boundary component is adjacent to a complementary component containing ends of at most one class in $\M(\Omega)$.
-Color each component $c \in \pi_0(\partial \Sigma)$ with the corresponding class $e(c) \in \M(\Omega)$, if one exists; let $\Gamma$ be the complete $m$-partite relation on these colors (components without a corresponding class are left isolated).
+\begin{proof} Since $\Sigma$ is a witness for $\G(\Omega)$, it must separate distinct sets in $\SC(\Omega)$.
+In particular, each boundary component is adjacent to a complementary component containing ends in at most one set in $\SC(\Omega)$.
+Color each component $c \in \pi_0(\partial \Sigma)$ with the corresponding set $e(c) \in \SC(\Omega)$, if one exists; let $\Gamma$ be the complete $m$-partite relation on these colors (components without a corresponding class are left isolated).